maevecrossan/echoes-of-the-abyss/README.md

 | Hint keyword | 1 | 1 |

-The opportunites available in this project were endless, and narrowing them down was a challenge.
+The opportunities available in this project were endless, and narrowing them down was a challenge.
 Due to time constraints, I decided to build a branching story that is fairly linear, as only one room triggers the ending sequences.
 More details about features I'd love to add can be found in 'Future Developments'.

 &nbsp;